-The autonomous community of Andalusia makes up 17% of the territory of the Kingdom of Spain spanning almost the entire south of the country.
-It is, on its own, larger than countries like Austria, Belgium, Denmark, or Switzerland.
+Andalusia (Spanish: Andalucía) makes up 17% of the territory of the Kingdom of Spain spanning almost the entire south of the country; it is, on its own, larger than countries like Austria, Belgium, Denmark, or Switzerland.

 The top 5 most beautiful cities to visit in Andalusia